zamazan4ik/awesome-pgo/article/article.md

 ### Common Lisp (CL)

-Regarding Common Lisp compilers it's simple - there are no compiler with PGO support.
+Regarding Common Lisp compilers it's simple - there are no compilers with PGO support.
 As far as I can udnerstand, there are no huge investments into the PGO implementation for them, so...
 If you want to use PGO with Common Lisp - you need to implement it manually in your favorite CL compiler.
 Below I collected PGO-related issues in them:

 * SBCL: https://bugs.launchpad.net/sbcl/+bug/2045484 (rejected the idea)
 * CCL: https://github.com/Clozure/ccl/discussions/467